When you’re crunched for cash but need some summer fun, check out these awesome low-cost summer activities for families.

 6. Blow Bubbles

 Big and little kids love bubbles.
-So make a batch (or two).
+So make a batch (or two) of homemade bubbles.
 And, don’t forget to send them outdoors with a variety of bubble-friendly wands.

 7. Host an Outdoor Movie Night